Do I need life insurance? Your questions answered

 When you’re single or living alone, life insurance can be important for peace of mind, since just about everyone has financial pressures once they hit their twenties and beyond.

 We know that family structures in New Zealand are changing, so there may be cases where some younger people are financially assisting their families or single-parents are raising kids on their own.
 In cases like these, an unexpected serious illness or becoming permanently disabled as a result of an accident could have a big financial impact on your wider family.
-Life insurance and the optional extra covers for serious illness and permanent disablement you can add to it, could help you maintain your own financial independence and could assist your parents’ and family’s financial future too.
+Life insurance and the optional extra covers you can add to some life policies, such as for serious illness and permanent disablement, could help you maintain your own financial independence and could assist your parents’ and family’s financial future too.

 What if I do have kids?

 Things will likely look a little different if you do have kids.
 You may have a mortgage, a possible sleep deficiency, a home overrun by toys and a massive weekly Countdown bill.

 At this stage of your life, you may want to make sure that your family is protected financially if you or your partner were to suddenly pass away.
 Life insurance can help make sure there’s money coming in to keep up with the mortgage repayments (and other essentials) during this time.

 We all have different lives and lead unique lifestyles, and we all have bills and expenses that need to be paid.
 Thinking about your financial plan now, while you’re healthy, can help to give you peace of mind that these expenses would be covered if life was to give you lemons.